-We’ll schedule a time for an application interview (up to half hour).
+We’ll schedule a time for an online application interview (up to half an hour).

 Attend the interview: we’ll discuss why you want to join the program, how comfortable you are working in groups, past experiences both personal and professional.
 It’s also an opportunity for you to ask questions about the course so you can decide if it’s right for you.